Simplicial cochain algebras for diffeological spaces: The main results

+as an $H^*(A^*(M))$-algebra, where $\omega$ is the volume form of $M$.
+In fact, the result follows from Theorem \ref{thm:the_second_main} and \cite[Theorem 2.1 and Corollary 2.2]{K1996}.
+This is the first computational example of the singular de Rham cohomology algebra of a diffeological loop space.
+Moreover, Corollary \ref{cor:main} asserts that we can also determine the singular cohomology algebra of $L(M\times_{T_\gamma}T^2)$ with coefficients in ${\mathbb R}$. \end{rem}

-The rest of this article is organized as follows.
-In order to prove Theorem \ref{thm:main}, the extendability of the simplicial cochain algebra $A^*_{DR}$ and its variants is verified in Section \ref{sect3}.
-Section \ref{sect4} explains the integration map and the map $\alpha$ in the main theorem.
-Theorem \ref{thm:main}, Corollaries \ref{cor:main}, \ref{cor:main2} and Proposition \ref{prop:Chen} are proved in Section \ref{sect5}.
-In Section \ref{sect7}, after recalling Chen's iterated integrals in a diffeological point of view, we prove Theorem \ref{thm:the_second_main} as a corollary of a more general result (Theorem \ref{thm:general_main}).
-In Appendix A, the acyclic model theorem for cochain complexes is recalled.
-Appendix B summarizes briefly the notion of a stratifold due to Kreck \cite{Kreck} and functors between categories concerning our subjects in this article.
+The rest of this manuscript is organized as follows.
+In order to prove Theorem \ref{thm:main}, the extendability of the simplicial cochain algebras $A^*_{DR}$ and $\widetilde{A^*_{DR}}$ is verified in Section \ref{sect3}.
+Section \ref{sect3.2} explains the integration map and the factor map $\alpha$ in Theorem \ref{thm:main}.
+The theorem and Corollaries \ref{cor:main} and \ref{cor:main2} are proved in Section \ref{sect5}.
+In Section \ref{sect7}, after modifying Chen's iterated integrals from a diffeological point of view, we prove Theorem \ref{thm:the_second_main} as a corollary of a more general result (Theorem \ref{thm:general_main}).

+In Appendix A, we recall the acyclic model theorem for cochain complexes.
+In Appendix B, the definitions of a smooth CW complex and a parametrized stratifold are recalled.
+Moreover, we briefly summarize functors between categories related to our subjects in this article.
+In Appendix C, we discuss the injectivity of $H(\alpha)$ induced by the factor map $\alpha$ on cohomology with the \v{C}ech--de Rham spectral sequence introduced in \cite{IZ_Cech, IZ_2019}.